jansowa/covertype-models/README.md

 1. a simple heuristic that assigns the type of cover most frequently occurring at a given elevation (a more complex one could additionally use "Wilderness_Area" - information that is quite strongly linked to the target)
 2. logistic regression with some of the columns selected using the mutual information
 3. random forest classifier with some of the columns selected in the same way, the number of  estimators limited to 50, and the maximum depth set to 30; it's possible to obtain a little higher score with more estimators and deeper trees, but the file with the trained model would be much larger
-4. neural network with 3 hidden layers and hyperparameters tuned using Optuna (you can find the parameters in [this file](app/models/saved/best_nn_params.csv))
+4. neural network with 3 hidden layers and hyperparameters tuned with a Bayesian optimization algorithm using Optuna (you can find the parameters in [this file](app/models/saved/best_nn_params.csv))

 ## 2. Application running instructions